Before making any decision, you need to take into account the below steps

 Before starting your research, set a budget based on your pension income.
 If you are 70 or older, you may be eligible for the Home Support Tax Credit.
 For example, autonomous and non-autonomous seniors who are 70 years old or older may see the cost of their rent drop significantly.

-Find a retirement home that fits your lifestyle
+Find a residence for the elderly that fits your lifestyle

 One of the important criteria for choosing your private home will certainly be “respect for your lifestyle.”
 Make a list of things that are important to you.